-F. Commercial and Industrial Design Standards

-- 1. Commercial Design Standards - a.
-Landscaping, screening, buffer yards, and setbacks for commercial development are subject to Section 4.11. - b.
-Impervious site coverage (parking areas, building areas and other paved surfaces) shall not be greater than 80% of the gross area of the site. - c.
+- F. Additional Commercial and Industrial Design Standards - 1.
+Commercial Design Standards - a.
+Impervious site coverage (parking areas, building areas and other paved surfaces) shall not be greater than 80% of the gross area of the site. - b.
 Adequate provision shall be made for storage and collection of refuse.
-Refuse containers are subject to Section 4.11e. - d.
-Permeable areas of the site shall be planted with ground cover, shrubs and trees. - e.
+Refuse containers are subject to Section 4.11F. - c.
+Permeable areas of the site shall be planted with ground cover, shrubs and trees. - d.
 Lighting shall be provided for all parking areas which will receive night use.
-Such lighting shall be directed to the parking area and be shielded to prevent adverse glare on adjacent public highways, streets and properties.

-2. Industrial Design Standards
+Such lighting shall be directed to the parking area and be shielded to prevent adverse glare on adjacent public highways, streets and properties. - 2.
+Industrial Design Standards - a.

-- a.
 Impervious site coverage (parking areas, building areas and other paved surfaces) shall not be greater than 90% of the gross area of the site. - b.
-Adequate provision shall be made for storage and collection of refuse, subject to Section 4.11e. - c.
+Adequate provision shall be made for storage and collection of refuse, subject to Section 4.11F. - c.
 Permeable areas of the site shall be planted with ground cover, shrubs or trees if subject to Section 4.6.

-Section 5.7 Rural District
+Section 5.7 Rural (R) District

 The purpose of this district is to provide a location for low density single family residential development in conjunction with providing continued farming activities.
 This district is generally not intended to be served with public water or sewer facilities, although in situations where the Development Review System is utilized, it may be.
 A primary function of the low density residential development permitted within this section is to preserve the rural character of the County and the agricultural community.
-All lots subdivided in the Rural District are subject to Section 5.7d.
+All lots subdivided in the Rural District are subject to Section 5.7D.
 The Development Review System does allow for higher density by issuance of a Conditional Use Permit.